Borkar-Akshay/Event-Sourcing/README.md

 I have used Python and Flask framework for this project.

-## Run the project
+## To run the project

 Install the required dependencies for this project by executing this command
 ```bash
 pip install -r requirements.txt
 ```
 It has to two python files Api.py and Producer_Service.py which has to be run in two different terminal.
-- First run the Api.py file
+- First run the Api.py file.
+Then click the link http://127.0.0.1:5000/ for the UI
 ```bash
 python Api.py
 ```
-- Then in different terminal run Producer_Service.py
+- Then in different terminal run Producer_Service.py.
+This will continuously post random event to the server.
 ```bash
 python Producer_Service.py
 ```